Visions Veterans Memorial Arena: History

 The complex's proposed second phase, consisting of the remaining elevated walkway and the riverside performing arts center, was never built due to budgetary issues; the portion of the walkway built during the first phase remains as an extension of the arena.
 In place of the new performing arts center, the county refurbished and expanded the Capri Theatre, which became the Broome County Forum.

 It was announced on August 14, 2020, that the arena would be renamed the Visions Veterans Memorial Arena effective January 1, 2021.
-The Visions Federal Credit Union took over naming rights from the Maines Family who chose not to renew their contract.
+Visions Federal Credit Union took over naming rights from the Maines Family who chose not to renew their contract.

 Sports

 The ice at Broome County Veterans Memorial Arena during a Binghamton Black Bears hockey game in 2021.

 The Broome Dusters of the North American Hockey League were the building's first full-time tenant.
 After a tepid first year of support, the Dusters draw many sellouts, and the community's passion for the team led the Hockey News to declare Binghamton as Hockey Town USA.
 The Broome Dusters became the Binghamton Dusters in 1977 and moved into the American Hockey League (AHL).
 The franchise went through a number of name changes, becoming the Whalers and then the Rangers before it relocated to Hartford, Connecticut, in 1997.

 The Rangers were replaced by the BC Icemen, of the United Hockey League, for five seasons.
 The AHL returned in 2002 with the Binghamton Senators, who were affiliated with the Ottawa Senators of the National Hockey League.
 The arena and the Senators hosted the 2008 AHL All-Star Classic with the skills contest and game broadcast on consecutive nights on live TV across the US and Canada.

 In 2017, the Senators were replaced with the New Jersey Devils' affiliate, the Binghamton Devils.
 In 2020, the B-Devils temporarily relocated to New Jersey during the COVID-19 pandemic causing a disagreement with the arena's operators.
 The Devils' AHL franchise was then relocated as the Utica Comets before the 2021–22 season.
 The arena then agreed to a lease with the Federal Prospects Hockey League (FPHL) to add an expansion team called the Binghamton Black Bears for the 2021–22 season.

 The New Jersey Nets of the National Basketball Association, and the Hartford Whalers, Washington Capitals, and Ottawa Senators of the National Hockey League have all hosted exhibition games at the arena.

 Each December, the arena plays host to the Stop-DWI Holiday Classic, a high school basketball tournament.
 From 1992 to 2014, the Classic included a national bracket, and was considered to be one of the premiere high school basketball tournaments in the United States.
 In 2016, the arena hosted the New York State Public High School Athletic Association boys' basketball championship.